SPARQL-Anything/sparql.anything/Facade-X.md

 The model combines two types of elements: [containers](https://www.w3.org/TR/rdf11-schema/#ch_containervocab) and [literals](https://www.w3.org/TR/rdf11-schema/#ch_literal).
 While literals are used to represent primitive data types (i.e. strings, integers etc.), containers represent an information unit of a data source.
 This could be an array or an object in JSON format, a Row in CSV, or an element in XML.
-Therefore, the interpretation of what is a container is on a format base.
+Therefore, the interpretation of what a container is on a format base.
-Please refer to the [supported format description](README.md#supported-formats) to more details on what is a container.
+Please refer to the [supported format description](README.md#supported-formats) for more details on what is a container.
 Facade-X always has a single root container.
 Container members are a combination of key-value pairs, where keys are either RDF properties or container membership properties.